mscook/BanzaiDB/README.rst

     * fabric
     * tablib
     * argparse (if Python 2.6)
+    * pybedtools (you will probably also need to install cython)

 The Python modules should/will be pulled down automatically when installing BanzaiDB.